CodeReviewDAO/dxd_codereview/Reviews/507 - Odra - Casper Smart Contracts Framework/4 - CSPR/README.md

 ## Overall Conclusion on Documentation

-In the reviewer's opinion, this review should pass.
+In the reviewer's opinion, this review should PASS with Notes

 # Open Source Practices